oftenzhan/OftenDeck/tutorial/tutorial-2.md

 For the sake of saving RAM, MarkDoc is opened by itself.
 It is not very resource heavy compared to heavy `Electron` apps, nor medium `Node.js` apps, but it can consume much RAM when opening and editing large documents.

+# Backup

+This backup makes a ~8 gb `.img` file using RonR Image Utility.
+It does two things.
+It creates an image of the OS based on the files.
+Then it shrinks the root partitions to the smallest size.
+This allows the OS to adapt to other microsd card sizes.

+Originally, I wanted it to also compress it into a `.xz` file as well, but that takes forever using the RasPi Zero.
+It took hours to complete.
+So I removed it.